Heli Fire: Gameplay

 The submarine can move in eight directions and can defend itself with missiles.
 While ships and mines attack the submarine from the water, enemy helicopters, which come in four different colors that designate their speed, drop missiles and depth charges at the submarine from the air.
 Each level consists of three sets of ten helicopters (for a total of 30) which must be destroyed within a specified time limit, or else they start to attack in a "special assault pattern".
 After a certain number of helicopters are destroyed, the submarine resurfaces, and a native girl dances (called "dancers of the isles") on top of the submarine while bonus points are awarded.
 After each level, the water level rises, placing the submarine closer to the helicopters and underwater traps.

 Reception

 According to Florent Gorges' book The History of Nintendo, Heli Fire, "for once, really put the players' skills to the test"; he explained that players had to dodge attacks from the air as well as pay attention to what is in the water in order to avoid ships and mines.
-The Killer List of Videogames website listed the game as one of the rarest machines amongst the members of the Video Arcade Preservation Society.